Multi-Source EEG Emotion Recognition via Dynamic Contrastive Domain Adaptation: METHODS

 \section{METHODS}

 We introduce a multi-source dynamic contrastive domain adaptation (MS-DCDA) method for cross-subject and cross-session EEG-based emotion recognition.
 Our framework makes use of multi-branch contrastive neural net for class-aware domain alignment, which allows discriminative adjustment of marginal and conditional distributions of domains.
 The multi-source MMD is combined with a class-aware subdomain contrastive discrepancy (SCD) metric to tradeoff the coarse- and fine-grained domain alignments between source and target domains.
 Additionally, domain transferability and discriminability are optimally balanced through dynamically weighted domain alignment and classification penalties.
-The pipeline of EEG-based emotion recognition and the schematic of our MS-DCDA model are illustrated in Fig. 1.
+The pipeline of EEG-based emotion recognition and the schematic of our MS-DCDA model are illustrated in Fig. {\ref{fig: pipeline}.
+We learn transferable EEG features in an unsupervised domain adaptation (UDA) setting, where the samples are labeled in the source domain but remain unlabeled in the target domain during the training.}